VincentDirac/thtk-Unpack_All_in_One/thtk/README.thdat.txt

                Lists the contents of the archive.

        thdat [-g] -x [d | version] archive [-C dir] [file ...]
                Extracts  files.
-If no files are specified, all files are ex窶 tracted.
+If no files are specified, all files are ex‐ tracted.

        thdat -V